 Esperal Implant is the nascent approach for implant therapy for alcoholism.
 The main component of Esperal is Disulfiram.

 Disulfiram is known for its reactive properties to alcohol.
-When alcohol is consumed amid taking the Disulfiram treatment, then it causes severe reactions that are incredibly uncomfortable for the patients.
+When alcohol is consumed while taking the Disulfiram treatment causes severe reactions that are incredibly uncomfortable for the patients.
 Antabuse treatment is the most successful treatment for alcoholism and alcohol abuse because of the unpleasant and severe outcomes for the patients.
 Some of the side effects of Disulfiram on the human body when even a tiny amount of alcohol is consumed are

 - Severe chest pain